 Community Health Network offers a graveside ceremony and burial of ashes for families wishing to come together to honor their baby's memory during a communal burial.
 These services are held at Washington Park Cemetery on the last Sunday in April and the third Sunday in October at 3 p.m.
 Flanner and Buchanan Funeral Centers donates its services of cremation, holding of the ashes, the gravesite and services for the graveside ceremony.
 There is no charge to families for this service.

 The Christmas Memorial is held on the first Thursday of December in place of the December support group.
 The service is held early in month so families can remember their baby and not feel guilty about enjoying the season.
 Families may send in a note, poem or anything they would like to add to the memorial book that is printed to take home.

-The service is held at the lovely Ellenberger United Church of Christ.
+The service is held at Mount Comfort United Methodist Church.
 A candlelight memorial, music, singing and an ornament to take home are all part of the service.
 We also have goodie bags for the kids to keep them busy during the service.
 A time for fellowship with other families over refreshments follows the service before we go home.
 Our hope is to create a time of remembrance for your family.